 These four ingredient sweet and salty butterscotch peanut butter marshmallow squares come together in just minutes.

-Made with mini marshmallows, creamy peanut butter, butterscotch chips and butter, these tasty little no bake treats are as much fun to make as they are to eat!
+Made with mini marshmallows, creamy peanut butter, butterscotch chips, and butter, these tasty little no-bake treats are as much fun to make as they are to eat!
+No-bake desserts are always a hit because there’s just so little wait time between mixing and devouring!

-A stack of butterscotch peanut butter marshmallow bars on a marble countertop.
+Three stacked squares of butterscotch and peanut butter marshmallow bars on a white background.

 Want to save this?